DanielVerhuls/Ventricle-reconstruction-pipeline/README.md

 cd PATH
 ./blender.exe --python-use-system-env
 ```
-## Installation of numba in Blender Python console
+## Installation of scipy numba in Blender Python console
 After opening Blender 3.1 using Powershell load the blend-file provided in the repository.
 It contains objects used in the addon.
 Open the integrated Blender Python console.
 ```bash